At ProMedica Physicians, we make every effort to process your bills and insurance claims accurately and quickly.

-If you have questions regarding your bill or claim, please call 419-824-7250 or 1-800-936-7250.
-Please remember that specific questions regarding your individual insurance coverage, deductible, copay and referral network can only be answered by your insurance company or employer.
+Have questions regarding your bill or claim?
+Please call us at 419-824-7250 or 1-800-936-7250.
+Remember that specific questions about your individual insurance coverage, deductible, copay, and referral network can only be answered by your insurance company or employer.

 Insurance Billing Process

-Patients may also be charged a “no show” fee if they fail to cancel at least two hours prior to their scheduled appointment time.
+- You may be charged a “no show” fee if you fail to cancel at least two hours before your scheduled appointment time.

-For patients eligible for Medicare, ProMedica Physicians is considered “participating physicians.”
-That means we will submit claims to Medicare on your behalf.
-Medicare will send a check to ProMedica Physicians for 80% of the approved amount, minus the patient’s Part B deductible.
+We’re considered “participating physicians.”
+This means that we’ll submit claims to Medicare on your behalf.
+Medicare will send a check to ProMedica Physicians for 80 percent of the approved amount, minus the patient’s Part B deductible.

 Guarantor Policy for Dependent Children

-Workers’ compensation claims are considered to be the patient’s responsibility until a valid workers’ compensation number is obtained from the patient’s employer.
+Workers’ compensation claims are considered to be the patient’s responsibility until a valid workers’ compensation number is obtained from your employer.

 Auto accident claims are billed to the patient’s medical insurance.
-The patient is responsible for any copay, co-insurance or deductible.
-If the insurance company denies the claim, the patient will be responsible.
+Any co-pay, coinsurance, or deductible is your financial responsibility.
+If the insurance company denies the claim, you are responsible.

 Obstetrical Payment Plan

-All deductibles, copayments or patient balances are to be collected in full by the patient’s 28th week of pregnancy.
+All deductibles, copayments, and patient balances are to be paid in full by the patient’s 28th week of pregnancy.
 Monthly payments may be arranged with the office staff to satisfy this financial responsibility.